 Preparing the Spinach

-• Twist the towel into a sack and gently squeeze over the sink until no more water comes out.
+- Twist the towel and squeeze over the sink until no water remains.

 Nutrition Breakdown

-Each serving of spinach lasagna roll-ups is packed with essential nutrients, making it a great meal choice.
+Each serving of spinach lasagna roll-ups is packed with essential nutrients, making it a healthy and satisfying meal choice.

 These roll-ups are not just tasty but also nutritious, providing key minerals and vitamins: